 Trinity is primarily focused on student education.
 This, as a relatively unique circumstance, has led to a great opportunity: a developing partnership with the field of medical science pedagogy.
 Research at Trinity is, at the moment, focused on the practice, theory, and outcomes of science education.
 Students interested in research are encouraged to discuss this with faculty to see if there are any opportunities for sponsorship.Back to Questions

 What are the students like?

-Trinity’s students are passionate and engaged.
+Trinity’s students are diverse, passionate, and engaged.
 They come from a variety of backgrounds and academic histories, from rising pre-med stars to mature, career-changers pursuing an opportunity.
-They are eager and serious in the classroom and supportive of each other.
+They are eager and serious in the classroom and very supportive of each other.
 We like to think that Trinity is an environment focused entirely on preparation for the future, leaving the stereotype of the cutthroat medical school out of the equation.
 Or, put another way: you can feel comfortable saving that for when you’re in the job market.
 At Trinity, your priority is learning.Back to Questions

 There’s a lot of student volunteering on your blog.
 Is it mandatory?